john-clark/EnderCNC/docs/index.md

 ## Design Philosophy

 This project is not about bolting a spindle onto a printer.

-It is built around three engineering priorities:
+It is built around these engineering priorities:

-**Structural Efficiency**

-Reinforce where loads increase.
-Preserve geometry where it is already sufficient.

-**Maximum Reuse**

-Retain as much of the original machine as possible — frame, motion components, electronics — to reduce cost and complexity.
+**Maximum Reuse** - Retain as much of the original machine as possible — frame, motion components, electronics — to reduce cost and complexity.
+Save the planet!

-**Controlled Scalability**

-Allow adaptation to custom frames or expanded builds without redesigning the entire system.
+**Controlled Scalability** - Allow adaptation to custom frames or expanded builds without redesigning the entire system.

 Every modification exists for a reason: improved stiffness, reduced deflection, better load handling, or cleaner integration.